LLM International and Commercial Law

 Registration Number: 252469

-The University of Greenwich and the HKMA offer the LLM International & Commercial Law as a continuing professional education programme for professionals, senior management and executives through part-time studies.
+The University of Greenwich and The Hong Kong Management Association (HKMA) jointly offer the LLM International & Commercial Law as a continuing professional education programme for professionals, senior management and executives through part-time studies.

 The programme aims at assisting students to develop a systematic and in depth understanding of areas of international law and to provide with the skills necessary to analyse and evaluate complex legal problems and related issues.
-With the growing importance of world trade and the global community, lawyers are expected to look beyond national jurisdictions and understand issues of public international law and international commercial law.
-Legal employers now place a high premium on graduates with international commercial law skills.
+With the growing importance of world trade and the global community, business executives and legal professionals are expected to look beyond national jurisdictions and understand issues of international law and international commercial law.
+Enterprise and conglomerate employers now place a high premium on graduates with international commercial law knowledge.
 The LLM programme focuses on the law and legal framework governing the international community, as well as various legal issues surrounding international trade and global markets.

-Why the University of Greenwich LLM International and Commercial Law Programme?
+Why choose the University of Greenwich LLM International and Commercial Law?

 Recognition of Degree

-The LLM awarded by the University of Greenwich, UK through studying in Hong Kong which carries equivalent academic status and recognition to the LLM degree conferred by the University in the home country.
+The LLM awarded by the University of Greenwich through studying in Hong Kong which carries equivalent academic status and recognition to the LLM degree conferred by the University in the home country.

 An Express way for a Reputable UK Degree